filecash/filecash-docs/docs/store/lotus/very-large-files.md

 ## Maximizing storage per sector

-In Filecoin, **files must be smaller than the sector in which they are stored**.
+In Filecash, **files must be smaller than the sector in which they are stored**.

 Usually sectors are incorrectly described as being 32 gigabytes or 1 megabyte, where in reality they are 32 gibibytes (GiB) and 1 mebibyte (MiB) respectively.
 Thus a 32GiB sector has 2^30 bytes (1,073,741,824 bytes) instead of 1,000,000,000 bytes.